sreimler/calculator/README.md

 The view does only take the user input and forward it to the presenter.
 [Espresso](https://google.github.io/android-testing-support-library/docs/espresso/) tests validate correct functionality of the user interface.

-The current state of the app can be seen in the [Google Play Store].
+The full app can be downloaded from the [Google Play Store](https://play.google.com/store/apps/details?id=com.sreimler.calculator).

 <img src="https://github.com/sreimler/calculator/blob/master/images/screenshot3.png" width="256">